Serving SAP Fiori UIs

 SELECT.from (Foo, 201) // reads active data only

-SELECT.from (Foo.drafts, 201) // reads draft data, if existsOr even better, prefer using req.subject which automatically resolves to the correct entity instance, active or draft, based on the current request context.
-For example, in a custom action handlers, that should be triggered for both active and draft data:
+SELECT.from (Foo.drafts, 201) // reads draft data, if existsEven better, use req.subject, which automatically resolves to the correct entity instance - active or draft - based on the current request context.
+For example, in custom action handlers triggered for both active and draft data:

 this.on ('approveTravel', req => UPDATE (req.subject) .with ({ status: 'A' }))